 $^{^{16}15}$ C.F.R. \S 772.1.
-The regulations also note that technical assistance may involve transfer of technical data.
-1715 C.F.R. § 772.1.

-1815 C.F.R. § 772.1.
-A program, for the purposes of this definition, is "a sequence of instructions to carry out a process in, or convertible into, a form executable by an electronic computer;" while a microprogram is defined as "a sequence of elementary instructions, maintained in a special storage, the execution of which is initiated by the introduction of its reference instruction into an instruction register." to the EAR, include: (1) items subject to the jurisdiction of another federal agency; (2) publicly available technology or software; (3) certain commercial publications, recordings, and motion pictures; and (4) foreign-made items incorporating a de minimis level of U.S. content.19 In addition, the EAR continues to control U.S. goods, technology, and foreign goods manufactured from U.S. technology or goods, unless the amount of the U.S. content is de minimis.
+The regulations also note that technical assistance may involve transfer of technical data. corded on other media or devices such as disk, tape, read-only memories."17 Software is defined in the regulation as "a collection of one or more 'programs' or 'microprograms' fixed in any tangible medium of expression."18 For foreign persons to have access to controlled dual use U.S. technology even in the U.S. requires assessment of whether a license is needed which depends, in part, on the citizenship of the specific foreign person.
+Technology or software expressly not subject to the EAR, include: (1) items subject to the jurisdiction of another federal agency; (2) publicly available technology or software; (3) certain commercial publications, recordings, and motion pictures; and (4) foreign-made items incorporating a de minimis level of U.S. content.19 In addition, the EAR continues to control U.S. goods, technology, and foreign goods manufactured from U.S. technology or goods, unless the amount of the U.S. content is de minimis.
 The United States thus asserts control over a foreign-made commodity in which incorporated controlled U.S. commodities represent more than 25% of the total value of the foreign-made commodity.
 In certain limited circumstances, the United States even controls foreign manufactured commodities that are the "direct product" of U.S. technology or software.
 Lecture 1.
 If an export or re-export is subject to the EAR, and no exception applies, then a license must be obtained from the BIS.
-Only the exporter may apply for a license.22 The exporter is "[t]he person in the United States who has the authority of a principal party in interest to determine and control the sending of items out of the United States."23 The license application must disclose the names and addresses of the parties to the transaction.
-Such licenses may include situations where the domestic U.S. company is seeking to employ foreign persons, i.e., not U.S. citizens or lawful permanent residents of the United States.
-Such licenses may also cover technology sharing between the U.S. subsidiary and its foreign affiliates.
-VII.
-CONCLUSION § 9:36 Summary Research References West's Key Number Digest, Commerce \$\iiin\$3, 4; United States \$\iiin\$70 The various treaties and agreements have greatly expanded the ability of participation of foreign companies in United States government procurement.
-Other than companies from certain prohibited countries, most foreign companies can compete for substantial majority of U.S. government contracts.
-However, there are numerous prohibitions and restrictions for such foreign participant.
-Foreign companies must pay particular attention to such rules as they not only limit a company's ability to participate in a 1915 C.F.R. § 734.3(b).
+Only the exporter may apply for a license.22 The exporter is "[t]he person in the United States who has the authority of a principal party in interest to determine and control the sending of items out of the United States."23 The license application must disclose the names and addresses of the parties to the transaction.24 Such licenses may include situations where the domestic U.S. company is seeking to 1715 C.F.R. § 772.1.